imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

 #Split & Joins
+The Imixs Split & Join Plugin provides functionality to create and update sub-process instances from a workflow event (origin process),  or update the origin process from a sub-process instance.

+	org.imixs.workflow.plugins.jee.SplitAndJoinPlugin

-The Imixs Split & Join Plugin provides functionality to create and update sub-process instances from a workflow event (origin process).
-It is also possible to update the origin process from the sub-process instance.
-A split means that a new subprocess is started which is linked to the current process instance (origin process).
-A join means that a subprocess can update the origin process or provide data from the subprocess instance.
+A 'split' means that a new subprocess is started which is linked to the current process instance (origin process).
+A 'join' means that a subprocess can update the origin process or provide data from the subprocess instance.
 The Split & Join definition can be specified using the [Imixs-BPMN modelling tool](../../modelling/index.html).

 The plugin evaluates the following items defined in the workflow result ("txtactivityResult"):